WTF Community

 3 Likes

-Death rate going up
+Death rate going up…nothing is under control.

 US Tops 2,000 Deaths In 24 Hours For First Time In Three Months: Johns Hopkins